-Upon completion of this course, students will know and be able to:
+Upon completion of this course, students will:

-- 1. Have an understanding of the natural and cultural processes that are involved in the formation of the built environment. - 2.
-Be aware of theories, methods, and strategies employed in physical planning and site design. - 3.
-Comprehend site planning as a coherent process and be able to apply this process to decision making with regard to site programming, inventory and analysis, and development, at various scales of resolution. - 4.
-Employ appropriate graphic and verbal skills in order to facilitate the processes of analysis, planning and design, and as a means of communicating to others.
+- 1. Be aware of theories, methods, and strategies employed in physical planning and site design. - 2.
+Understand the natural and cultural processes that are involved in the formation of the built environment.

+- 3. Comprehend site planning as a coherent process and be able to apply this process to decision making with regard to site programming, inventory and analysis, and development, at various scales of resolution. - 4.
+Be able to employ appropriate graphic and verbal skills to facilitate the processes of analysis, planning and design, and as a means of communicating to others.